Uncooperative Husband Sorted by Co-op Divorce Solicitor

-Mrs H came to Co-op Legal Services for legal advice after her 18 year marriage broke down.
+Mrs H contacted our Divorce Solicitors for legal advice after her 18 year marriage broke down.
 She had two children with her husband, aged 13 and 16 years old.

 Mrs H left the family home with the children and rented a property for them to live in and then started divorce proceedings.
 Her husband stayed in the family home, which was a five bedroom house.

 Mr H would not agree to sell the family home even though it was too big for him to live in alone.
 He would also not provide Mrs H with details about his income or pension that were necessary for the divorce financial settlement.

 Mr H also refused to pay any maintenance to help with her needs or his children’s needs.

 Mrs H was working part time and relied on her parents to help her financially since she started divorce proceedings.

 Once Mrs H had explained her situation, Divorce Solicitor Tracey Moloney issued divorce proceedings and issued an application to the Court for spousal maintenance, pending suit.
 Once the application was reviewed, the Court awarded Mrs H spousal maintenance of £1,000 per month, payable by Mr H.

 Tracey also issued an application to deal with their finances and even though spousal maintenance was ordered by the Court, Mr H refused to comply with the Court Order and he also stopped paying the mortgage on the family home.
 Mr H did not come to two of the Court hearings, including the final hearing.